 2. Ginger tea

 Ginger has many properties, and is also very effective in improving digestion because it can stimulate the digestive system in producing more enzymes and decreases the time food stays in the stomach, preventing reflux.
 See more of the benefits ginger can have on your health.

-To enjoy its benefits, you can add 4 to 5 slices or 2 tablespoons of ginger zest in a liter of ice water and drink throughout the day.
+To enjoy its benefits, you can add 4 to 5 slices or 2 tablespoons of ginger zest in a liter of ice water and drink throughout the day, for example.

 4. Chamomile tea

 Chamomile is a natural tranquilizer that can help in treating problems in the stomach, controlling poor digestion and treating ulcers in the stomach.
 To help treat reflux, it is recommended you drink 2 to 3 cups of tea a day.
+In addition, chamomile can also help to relieve anxiety and stress, which are a major cause of reflux onset.
 See more benefits of this plant.

 5. Aloe vera juice